LCGC North America

 Screening Designs

 The level of significance of different factors varies.
 It is usually practically impossible to consider the effects of all parameters.
 Therefore, it is necessary to identify the main factors that significantly affect the response.
 Screening designs are used to select the main factors.
 When two to four factors are involved, full factorial in two levels is used.
-It combines high and low combinations of all of the output factors and the number of runs are 2k, where is the number of factors.
-When more than four factors are involved, 2can result in a large numbers of runs to be made, so two-level fractional factorial design is used.
+It combines high and low combinations of all of the output factors and the number of runs are 2k, where k is the number of factors.
+When more than four factors are involved, 2k can result in a large numbers of runs to be made, so two-level fractional factorial design is used.

 Comparative Designs